Nevada Month-to-Month Lease Agreement

 • Right To Display American Flag Notice – Nevada leases must disclose the tenant’s right to display a United States flag for personal use, on a pole, staff, or in a window.

-• Foreclosure Disclosure – Nevada leases must disclose pending foreclosures, to alert tenants about the possibility of change in ownership and/or management.
+• Foreclosure Disclosure – Nevada leases must disclose pending foreclosures.
+Tenants have a right to know about the possibility of change in ownership and/or management.

 • Maintaining or Permitting Nuisance Notice – Nevada landlords must provide notice to tenants about the legal consequences of creating a nuisance on the rental property.